ewertao/nodejs-hello/README.md

 ## How to

-1. Clone the repository to your local machine.
+**1**.
+Clone the repository to your local machine.
-2. On terraform folder run `terraform init` to download all dependencies and modules.
+**2**.
+On terraform folder run `terraform init` to download all dependencies and modules.
-3. After download, run `terraform plan `to check all infrastructure deploy followed by `terraform apply`.
+**3**.
+After download, run `terraform plan `to check all infrastructure deploy followed by `terraform apply`.
+**4**.
+Terraform will create a Repository on ECR and a Fargate Container Cluster on ECS with no image related.
-4. Move to nodejs-hello folder and run `git push` to start the pipeline on Github.
+**5**.
+Move to *nodejs-hello* folder and run `git push` to start the pipeline on Github.
+**6**.
+The pipeline will test, build and push the image to the ECR Repository and the ECS Cluster will automatically pull the image from the ECR and run a container on Fargate.

 ---